rncrtr/verbose/README.md

 verbose
 =======
-Verbose is an *experimental* tool to cut down on the work of writing CSS and keep your code cleaner (even DRYer), by applying stock styles to HTML.
-Verbose is mostly a thought experiment, and is not intended to be used for production sites, but more as a learning exercise.
-See if it holds any value for you.
+Verbose is an *experimental* tool to cut down on the work of writing CSS and keep your code cleaner (even DRYer), by applying stock premade classes to HTML.
+Verbose is mostly a thought experiment, and is not intended to be used for production sites, but to tinker with as a learning exercise.
+See if it holds any value for you, if not, this is fair warning.

+The theory here is that it MIGHT be better to write a style once in CSS, and apply very short classes to multiple places in HTML.
+It COULD have some performance savings depending on the massive amount of CSS, bloat, and bad styles you have in your site.
+My guess is that it could be a lot.
+In that case, Verbose may be an alternative to that by eliminating the need for repeated style definitions.
+Verbose weighs in at around 150K on most days, which can be significantly better than a large CSS file.
+It is minified of course (using Sass).

 If you have suggestions, improvements, corrections, additions, please let me know via @rncrtr on twitter.
 I am open to constructive helpful ideas.
 I know I've left something out and there is a lot of clarity to be added for sure.
 This isn't a definitive framework by any means, it is an EXPERIMENT.

-You will need to define your own colors and other styles that are not included, but most of the css should be pre-written for you.
+You will need to define your own colors and other styles that are not included as usual, but most of the css should be pre-written for you.

 # Getting Started
 Include verbose.css in your site, between the &lt;head&gt; and &lt;/head&gt; tags.